erSubhashThapa/100daysofcode/r2-log.md

   - Look into Prettier vsc extension because [Jacob M-G Evans  ⚛ @JacobMGEvans](https://twitter.com/JacobMGEvans) said it goes well with ESLint (but what about Beautify?)

   ## Prettier
+  I started to set up Prettier as a ESLint plugin following Wes Bos's tutorial.
   [How to Setup VS Code + Prettier + ESLint](https://www.youtube.com/watch?v=YIvjKId9m2c)

   ## Errors!
   Now my ESlint is underlining the wrong things.
-For example, it underlines `this.readyState` but when I hover over that, it tells me what's wrong with a different part of my code.
-I deleted Everything I added and it works again.
+For example, it underlines `this.readyState` but when I hover over `this.readyState`, ESLint tells me what's wrong with a *different* part of my code.
+I deleted everything I added and it works again.

-  It's probably not working because *Prettier* failed to load.
-So these extra *Prettier* configurations are maybe throwing off my ESlint configs since prettier isn't actually installing.
-I don't know but I want to get *Prettier* to work.
+  It's probably not working because *Prettier* failed to load:

   Terminal: